dfunto/uno-mille/README.md

 Scaling to multiple processor instances requires co-partitioned joins.
 Both topics must have the same number of partitions and be keyed by `userId`.
 A single Kafka consumer (subscribed to both topics) with the `RangeAssignor` guarantees that the same partition numbers from both topics are assigned to the same consumer instance.

+### State recovery

+All join state is held in memory.
+In the event of a crash or restart, this state is lost.
+Without recovery, a page view arriving after restart may miss a click that was in memory before the crash (Kafka offset was already committed, making it impossible to replay from source).

+To solve this, every click and page view processed by the engine is written to a Kafka changelog topic, keyed by user ID and partitioned to match the source partition.
+On startup, both changelog topics are read from beginning to end, rebuilding the state stores directly, with main consumers starting only after replay completes.

+Changelog topic retention must cover at least the state window (`attribution_window + allowed_lateness`) and compaction should be disabled.

 ### Known Limitations

-#### State recovery after long-running periods

-On restart, the processor replays from the last committed Kafka offset.
-Only uncommitted events are reprocessed, regardless of Kafka's retention policy.
-The state window covers up to 45 minutes (`attribution_window + allowed_lateness`), but offsets are committed after each successful write.
-This means most of the state window was backed by already-committed events that won't be replayed.
-A page view arriving after restart may miss a click that was in memory before the crash because that click's offset was committed long ago.

-Production stream processors solve this with changelog-backed state (Kafka Streams) or periodic checkpoints to durable storage (Flink).
-A simpler mitigation for this design would be to commit offsets further behind the current position, ensuring enough data is replayed on restart to rebuild the full state window, at the cost of longer restart times.

 #### Unbounded in-memory state under burst traffic

-State is held in-memory using `ConcurrentHashMap<String, TreeSet>`.
-Eviction is purely event-time-based: events older than `min_watermark - attribution_window - allowed_lateness` are removed every 30 seconds.
 If a burst of events arrives with event times within the 45-minute retention window, all are kept in memory regardless of volume.
-Since eviction depends on watermark advancement (which requires processing new events), pausing the consumer to relieve memory pressure would freeze eviction, creating a deadlock.
+Since eviction depends on watermark advancement (new events), pausing the consumer to relieve memory pressure would freeze eviction, creating a deadlock.

-Production systems (Kafka Streams, Flink) solve this with disk-backed state stores (RocksDB), decoupling state size from heap capacity.
+One solution would be to solve this with disk-backed state stores (RocksDB), decoupling state size from heap capacity but increasing slightly the latency.

+#### Cross-stream lag may cause missed attributions

+If one stream stops producing events (e.g. the click stream goes silent while page views keep flowing), page views will be emitted with null attribution even though matching clicks may arrive later.
+This happens because the system has no way to know whether the other stream is lagging or simply has no events to send.

+A possible solution is a min watermark gate: hold page view emissions until both streams have advanced their watermarks past the page view's event time, with a safety-valve idle timeout to avoid blocking indefinitely if one stream is genuinely inactive.